LyaaaaaGames/AIdventure_Server/CONTRIBUTING.md

 # CONTRIBUTING

-Thank you for considering contributing to my humble project!
+Thank you for considering contributing to my project!
 It's very kind.
-However, be sure to read the code of conduit and guidelines before to contribute.
+However, be sure to read the code of conduit and the style guide before to contribute.
-*You can find them in the management folder.*

 ## How to file a bug report?
 Go in **issues**, then click on **new issue** and select **bug report**